kylecuberg/Zebraprinter/README.md

 ## Requirements

-Python 3.10 is the currently supported version.
+Python 3.10+ is the currently supported version.
 If you wish to change this, you may use any version >3.7, but if you plan to edit, the version of python must be updated in the pyproject.toml in the "target_version" under tool.black

 ## Installation - Windows

-1. Make sure computer has Python installed (Version must be >= 3.7, 3.10 is preferred)& you know the location of the python executable file.
+1. Make sure computer has Python installed (Version must be >= 3.7, 3.10 is preferred) & you know the location of the python executable file.
 2. Download & extract files from Github
 3. Move whole folder to desired location
 4. Must run this line from command line for new users: py -m pip install {file_location where zip was extracted to}
+      This may require CMD, rather than powershell
+5. You will need to get the private.py file from @kylecuberg to get the connection info!

+These steps are depreciated:

-5. In the excel file, right click the button.
+1. In the excel file, right click the button.
-6. Click "assign macro", then "edit"
+2. Click "assign macro", then "edit"
-7. In the macro, set the PythonExe variable to your computers file location of python.exe (found in step 1)
+3. In the macro, set the PythonExe variable to your computers file location of python.exe (found in step 1)
    - For easiest scenario, python will be installed for all users.
-8. In the macro, set the PythonScriptExe to the location of the "{}\src\cell.py" file (beginning part should match the file location)
+4. In the macro, set the BatExe to the location of the "Print excel.bat" file
-9. For manual, follow 8 but set the PythonScriptExe to the location of the "{}\src\manual.py" file (beginning part should match the file location)
+5. For manual, follow 8 but set the PythonScriptExe to the location of the "{}\src\manual.py" file (beginning part should match the file location)

-10. You will need to get the private.py file from @kylecuberg to get the connection info!
+Enter the serials in the first column, and hit the macro button to print those serials.
+The "manual" macro in the excel file is the only script that does not reference SPARC.
+Instead, it simply takes the given serials and barcodes & outputs the labels.
+NOTE: Each time the excel macro gets run, the file will autosave before the script executes.

 ## Installation - Mac